-- Nearly 26 million people in the U.S. have asthma.
-This equals about 1 in 13 people.1,2
+- More than 27 million people in the U.S. have asthma.
+This equals about 1 in 12 people.1,2

-- Nearly 21 million U.S. adults ages 18 and older have asthma.1
+- More than 22 million U.S. adults ages 18 and older have asthma.1

-- Asthma rates are highest in Black adults in the U.S.1
+- Asthma rates are highest in Black and Indigenous American adults in the U.S.1

-- Non-Hispanic Black children are more than two times more likely to have asthma compared to non-Hispanic white children.2
+- Non-Hispanic Black children are two times more likely to have asthma compared to non-Hispanic white children.2